HangfireIO/Hangfire.Documentation/background-processing/processing-jobs-in-console-app.rst

-Processing jobs in a console application
+Processing Jobs in a Console Application
 =========================================

 To start using Hangfire in a console application, you'll need to install Hangfire packages to your console application first.
 So, use your Package Manager Console window to install it: